Joseph-Luper-Tsenum/Investigating-the-role-of-CBX2-in-breast-cancer-through-analysis-of-differentially-expressed-genes/README.md

 Datasets

-The processed data can be downloaded here: https://usegalaxy.org/u/joseph_luper_tsenum/h/importedtojoseph-all-combined-with-grch38
+The processed data can be downloaded here: https://usegalaxy.org/u/joseph_luper_tsenum/h/all-combined-with-grch38

+The raw RNA-Seq data can be found here: https://usegalaxy.org/u/joseph_luper_tsenum/h/raw-rna-seq-data

 a.
 CBX2 Knockdown in MCF-7 cells